 In February 2022, President Biden announced a reignition of the Cancer Moonshot, highlighting new goals: to reduce the cancer death rate by half within 25 years to improve the lives of people with cancer and cancer survivors, and to reduce cancer health disparities.
-The legislative proposal extends the 21st Century Cures Act authorization through FY 2026 and would provide \$1.448 billion of mandatory funding in each of FY 2025 and FY 2026 to advance Cancer Moonshot priorities, including doubling cancer clinical trial accruals and establishing a comprehensive cancer data ecosystem to accelerate the pace of cancer discovery and speed the introduction of precision oncology into clinical practice.
-The proposal would also grant NCI three key operating authorities - Other Transactions Authority, Management and Operating Authority, and Strategic Partnership Authority - to support these Cancer Moonshot efforts.
+The legislative proposal would provide \$1.448 billion of mandatory funding in each of FY 2025 and FY 2026 to advance Cancer Moonshot priorities, including doubling cancer clinical trial accruals and establishing a comprehensive cancer data ecosystem to accelerate the pace of cancer discovery and speed the introduction of precision oncology into clinical practice.198 The proposal would also grant NCI five key operating authorities - Other Transactions Authority, Management and Operating Authority, Strategic Partnership Authority, enhanced pay authority, and facilities improvement authorities -- to support these efforts.

 Other Transaction (OT) Authority for Cancer Moonshot activities would enable NCI to scale up clinical trials and other National Cancer program activities to deliver Cancer Moonshot goals.
 Grants and contracts would remain the norm for many NCI awards, but OT Authority would enable accelerated progress toward cutting cancer deaths in half.
 OT Authority would permit NCI to take a more active, substantive role in managing the science of trials and would allow NCI to bring non-traditional partners, companies, and individuals into NCI's expanded and reengineered clinical trial enterprise.
-This language would provide authorities similar to those available to the All of Us program under the 21st Century Cures Act.